oceanprotocol/docs/contribute/README.md

 ### Improve the docs

 The docs repo can always be improved.
-If you found a mistake or have an improvement to make, then follow the steps in the [contribution workflow](./#your-contribution-workflow) to commit your changes.
+If you found a mistake or have an improvement to make, then follow the steps in the [contribution workflow](./#your-contribution-workflow) to submit your changes.

 ### Apply for a developer job

 Do you REALLY love building on Ocean Protocol?
 Consider joining us full-time!
 Our openings are listed at [https://github.com/oceanprotocol/jobs](https://github.com/oceanprotocol/jobs).

-Check the [Community Page](https://www.oceanprotocol.com/community) for the social media links where you can join the buzz around Ocean or chat with us directly 😊 Toodles!
+Scroll a bit further, and at this page's footer, you'll find the social media links that allow you to join the Ocean community or engage in direct chats with us. 😊 Toodles!